replicatedhq/help-center/content/guides/iterate-with-replicated-studio/setup-studio.md

 aliases: [/guides/setup-studio]
 ---

-In order to get your application working with Replicated, you'll want to set up a simple environment to iterate on your Replicated YAML and images.
-Our Replicated Studio is designed to shorten the cycle between writing and testing YAML and will recommend best practices to help you solve problems quickly.

 {{< linked_headline "Install Replicated Studio (with ngrok)" >}}

 ### 1. Run Replicated Studio on your local dev machine